austin-jrh/xkcd-comic-reader/README.md

 The number of placeholder depends on the value of `numOfImagesDisplayed`.

 ## navigation.js
 This file contains code to bind the navigation buttons on the website.
-The code gathers the respective buttons and attaches the correct event through `addEventListener`
+The code gathers the respective buttons and attaches the correct event through `addEventListener`.

 ### Functions to use:
 ### `showError(message)`